Animal Protection Police Officer

 - Eligible for promotion after two years of satisfactory service

-- Promotion to Master Animal Control Officer is a competitive process open to Animal Control Officers II with five years of satisfactory service.
+- Promotion to Master Animal Protection Police Officer is a competitive process open to Animal Control Officers II with five years of satisfactory service.

-- Promotion to the supervisory position of Animal Control Officer III is accomplished through a competitive assessment process.
+- Promotion to the supervisory position of Animal Protection Police Officer III is accomplished through a competitive assessment process.

 - Polygraph- 3 hours